From past design to future decision

 Through a challenging and demanding series of lectures, as well as seminars and project work, presented with a state-of-the-art information and communication technology, this project seeks to impart knowledge and to combine research with a practical context.

-This comprehensive summer school at graduate level will introduce selected students to six course topics and related projects.
+This comprehensive summer school at graduate level will introduce selected students to different course topics and related projects.
 To enable participants to understand and use the presented concepts in their further professional career a main part of the summer school is devoted to interdisciplinary project work.

 Discussions and the exchange of ideas with professors, research associates and other participants during and after classes will enhance the personal experience and bring best benefits to all participants.
 In addition, we offer excursions to building-sites and leading companies as well as a programme of cultural events.